 Family files an appeal arguing the stay was inpatient-level, but the hospital documentation and physician orders support observation.
 Appeal denied.
 Family pays the SNF's private-pay rate out of pocket for 14 days (private-pay SNF costs in Georgia often run several hundred dollars per day).

 Lesson: Even a 5-day hospital stay in a hospital bed can fail to qualify for SNF if classified as observation.
-Always ask about status and push for inpatient when appropriate.

 Worked example 2: DeKalb 72 James, inpatient admission, Two-Midnight Rule